wp-plugins/advanced-invisible-anti-spam/readme.txt

 == Screenshots ==

-1. The error message shown to bots, or users who do not have javascript enabled.
+1. ( Comments ) The error message shown to bots, or users who do not have javascript enabled.
 This message is translatable, and filterable.
+2. ( Registration ) The error message shown to bots, or users who do not have javascript enabled.
+This message is translatable, and filterable.

 == Changelog ==

+= 1.3 =
+* New Feature: Added Anti-Spam capabilities to the user registration screen to block spam bot registration

 = 1.2.1 =
 * New Feature: Added support for ajax type comment forms.